AKrotchko/akrotchko.github.io/projects.md

   <img width="150" src="https://alertaware.com/wp-content/uploads/2022/01/AlertAware-Logo-Offical.png">
 </p>

 [AlertAware](https://alertaware.com/) I am currently developing the front-end experience for AlertAware.
 You can find the mobile client on the [Play Store](https://play.google.com/store/apps/details?id=com.alertaware.mobile&hl=en_US&gl=US), or the iOS [App Store](https://apps.apple.com/us/app/alertaware-mobile/id1635823148).
-Also available on the web (how neat is that) on our [Web Portal](https://portal.alertaware.com/).
+Available on the web (how neat is that) on our [Web Portal](https://portal.alertaware.com/).
 You can even use your own custom internal domain

 ---